-O’Reilly Automotive Inc. (ORLY) had its biggest ever decline after saying sales growth was slower than expected and second-quarter profit will be on the lower end of the company’s forecast range.
+O’Reilly Automotive Inc. (ORLY:US) had its biggest ever decline after saying sales growth was slower than expected and second-quarter profit will be on the lower end of the company’s forecast range.

 O’Reilly dropped 14 percent to $82.61 at the close in New York, for the steepest decline since its initial public offering in April 1993.
 The retailer of auto parts, tools and accessories had risen 21 percent this year through yesterday.